-The Office of the Assemblies will send an email notifying anyone who is named in an election challenge.
+The Office of the Assemblies will notify the Director of Elections who will send an email notifying anyone who is named in an election challenge.
+The email will contain a scanned copy of the challenge.

 5. Response to Election Challenges